Tara Armstrong

-Tara Armstrong MLA is a Canadian politician who has served as a member of the Legislative Assembly of British Columbia (MLA) since 2024.
-Initially elected as a member of the Conservative Party, she represents the electoral district of Kelowna-Lake Country-Coldstream as a member of OneBC and has served as the House leader of the party since 2025.
+Tara Armstrong MLA is a Canadian politician who has served as a member of the Legislative Assembly of British Columbia (MLA) representing the electoral district of Kelowna-Lake Country-Coldstream since 2024.
+Initially elected as a member of the Conservative Party, she left the party in 2025 and co-founded the OneBC Party with MLA Dallas Brodie.
+She served as the House leader of OneBC until December 2025, when she left the party and has since sat in the Legislature as an Independent.

 Early life and career

 She has worked with her family's seniors transportation business, Driving Miss Daisy, before joining the Conservative Party as the party's Election Readiness Chair in 2023.
 In March 2025, she left the Conservative Party to sit as an Independent, after the MLA for Vancouver-Quilchena, Dallas Brodie, was ejected from the Conservative Party that labeled Brodie's comments offensive towards survivors of residential schools.

 On June 9, 2025, Armstrong and Brodie started a new party called OneBC.
+In December 2025, Armstrong stated that she had lost confidence in Brodie's ability to serve as leader, leading to her removal as interim leader by OneBC's board of directors.

+On December 16, 2025, it was announced by Armstrong that OneBC was no longer represented as a political party in the legislature.
+Five days later, the Board of Directors, inclusive of Armstrong, Executive Director Paul Ratchford, and Chief of Staff Tim Thielmann, voluntarily transferred control of the party over to Brodie and resigned their positions, reinstating her as interim leader.

+In December 2025, a recall campaign targeting Armstrong was announced, with the earliest possible filing date of April 20, 2026.
+Organizer Wilbur Turner, a 2SLGBTQ+ advocate, cited her "divisive and destructive policies" as a reason for the recall petition.

 Political views

 Healthcare

 In November 2023, Armstrong criticized Canadian broadcaster Jody Vance for retweeting a Peter Hotez tweet urging people to get the influenza vaccine and COVID-19 boosters.
 Armstrong claimed that Hotez was a "total fraud" for not wanting to debate with vaccine skeptics and that he was "bought and paid for by big pharma".